 When rebuilding the 'top end' of your Cobra motorcycle, care must be taken to ensure the proper squish clearance.
-Squish clearance is defined as the minimum distance between cylinder head and piston at TDC.
-There are negative effects of either having too much or too little clearance.
+Squish clearance is defined as the minimum distance between cylinder head and piston at TDC, and there are negative effects of either having too much or too little clearance.
 Since parts like the crank, connecting rod, cylinder head, piston, and crankcases all have varying tolerances, Cobra offers several different base gasket thickness' to ensure that you can always set the squish clearance of your engine to factory specifications.

-For base gasket replacement use the code (see figure 31 for location) along with the table below to reorder the correct thickness gasket.
+For base gasket replacement use the code (see figure 21 for location) along with the table on the following page reorder the correct thickness gasket.